Nitrokey/nitrokey-documentation/start/linux/firmware-update.md

 ```

 2. Install pynitrokey.
-For this you need an internet connection
+For this you need an Internet connection.

 ```
 $ pip3 install --user pynitrokey